Biancagambino7/MedMNIST-models/README.md

 You can see accuracy after each step, and then compare at the very end to find the best one.

+### Autoencoder and Diffusion Models
+This tests weather an autoencoder and a diffusion model are able to take the images features and successfully recreate them.

 ---

 ## 🧪 Models Evaluated